dss-extensions/dss-extensions/python_apis.md

 - Avoid using strings in general.
 Strings can be converted multiple times through the APIs (Python implementation, internal DSS API implementation, maybe OS specific details).
 - If something is known to be static — e.g. list of line names — try caching (keeping a copy) at Python level to avoid the API overhead.
 Lists of strings (like `All...Names`) and arrays are especially heavy since a lot of processing may be required in the interface between languages.
 - Use `idx` where possible to avoid passing strings avoid and a hashmap lookup. `idx` only passes a single integer through the APIs and activates the element directly, so it is fast. `Name` needs all the string work and a hashmap (somewhat equivalent to `dict` in Python) lookup, then activates the target element.
-Although the official OpenDSS implementation does not include `idx` for all component types, DSS Extensions do.
+Although the official OpenDSS implementation does not include `idx` for all component types, DSS-Extensions do.
 See the next section for details.
 - For reading multiple channels from a single Monitor object, prefer using the `ByteStream` property/function or the `AsMatrix` extension (even with COM) as noted in a previous section.
 - If you need to mutate an object or read a result and the target DSS class has a dedicated API, prefer using that instead of feeding strings through the `Text.Command` API.
-The dedicated APIs can change the target fields directly (this is especially true for DSS Extensions), while `Text.Command` feeds the DSS parser first.
+The dedicated APIs can change the target fields directly (this is especially true for DSS-Extensions), while `Text.Command` feeds the DSS parser first.
 In the end, using the dedicated APIs can avoid string formatting/interpolation and later parsing back those to integers/floats/etc. altogether.
 - If your analysis requires running multiple scenarios of the same circuit, do try to keep the circuit in memory instead of reloading it.
 For that, save the list of changes done in the previous analysis step to undo them later, or just restore everything to a known state.
 This can bring a good performance bonus with medium and large circuits.
 Tiny circuits may not be affected, but that depends on a lot of factors, including the processor of the machine running the DSS engine.
 - On Windows:
     - avoid circuits fragmented in too many files